derkh01/fhir-connectathon-march-2024-backup/NEMSGuaranteedSubscriber-mulesoft/README.md

 - read messages off Solace to obtain event URL location
 - login to FHIR server
 - GET record from URL
-- POST above response as payload to /$extract URI
+- POST above response as payload to /$extract URI to retrieve the goals

 Can be deployed to Cloudhub